Frame

 (Redirected from Frames)

-A verb's frame is a little "signature" that tells you what arguments can go in what slots, and what happens when the verb is used to make a serial verb.
+A verb's frame is a little "signature" that tells you how a verb will operate on the next verb when making a serial verb.

 A frame consists of as many space-separated glyphs as it has argument slots, and each one describes what can go in that slot: